Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

   * Checked the outliers
   * Contains 3847 records that show “0.0” dollar per bottle → excluded these record from table

+##### Vendor

-##### Field: [vendor_name]
+- [vendor_name]

-- Excluded null values in vendor_name from the analysis.
-(There are only 7 records with total 102 bottles from the vendors that are missed)
+  * Exclude NULL values (7 records with total 102 bottles missing)

-- Cleaned for the consistency of every vendor name, e.g. extra “s” or “.” etc and unify the naming for each vendor.
+  * Cleaned for the name consistency of every vendor name, e.g. extra “s” or “.” etc and unify the naming for each vendor.
 There were 549 distinct records (including NULL) to 427 distinct record (including NULL). **So there are total 425 vendors used in the analysis.**

-##### Field: